Skip to content

 TX errors 0 dropped 0 overruns 0 carrier 0 collisions 0

-Finally, open the browser and if you can access the internet normally, it means the WI-FI problem has been fixed.
+Finally, open a browser and ensure you can browse the web normally, indicating that the WI-FI issue has been resolved.

-You can also directly use cURL to verify whether the connection is successful:
+Alternatively, you can directly use cURL to verify if internet connectivity is successful:

 Bash